Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

-In elastic systems, a particularly interesting class of PMs is lattices, which are defined as structures built from simple interconnected elastic elements like rod, beams, and plates.~Being relatively lightweight and exhibiting unique mechanical properties, lattices have enabled a variety of phenomena in wave propagation domain, such as wave directionality \cite{phani2006wave}, energy harvesting \cite{Gonella2009}, cloaking \cite{nassar2020polar}, and zero-energy modes~\cite{lubensky2015phonons,xia2021microtwist}.
-In the lattice design front, optimization techniques have been applied, for instance, to allow for better bandgap engineering \cite{sigmund2003systematic,bilal2011ultrawide} and topological protection \cite{du2020optimal}.
-More related to this study is fractal-inspired designs of lattices' unit cell.
-As a case in point, lattices with Koch fractal design have demonestrated some level of control over bandgaps by using different number of iterations of the fractal, such that the frequency at which the first bandgap opens decreases as the fractal iteration number increases~\cite{zhao2020elastic}.~Another study has shown direct influence of fractal design on altering the elastic constant tensor, which in turn leads to different elastic response and generated bandgaps, where the latter is greatly affected by the fractal-cut symmetry of the unit cell~\cite{kunin2016static}.
-Fibonacci-based structures have also been studied, yielding interesting patterns in their eigenfrequencies/bandgaps, which have been correlated with the Fibonacci sequence~\cite{hou2004acoustic,bacigalupo2022design}.
-Finally, bioinspired designs (comprising nacre, spider-webs, chohlea, moth-wings, and fractal structural shapes) have recently garnered research interest, and numerous studies in this domain have been encapsulated in a review by Dal Poggetto~\cite{dal2023bioinspired}.
+Lattices, a particularly interesting class of elastic periodic systems, are defined as structures built from simple interconnected elastic elements such as rods, beams, and plates.~Due to their relatively lightweight and unique mechanical properties~\cite{Pan2020,Askari2024}, lattices have enabled a variety of phenomena in wave propagation domain, such as wave directionality \cite{phani2006wave}, energy harvesting \cite{Gonella2009}, cloaking \cite{nassar2020polar}, and zero-energy modes~\cite{lubensky2015phonons,xia2021microtwist}.~On the lattice design front, optimization techniques have been applied to effectively engineer lattices with frequency ranges associated with blocked wave propagation (i.e., bandgaps \cite{sigmund2003systematic,bilal2011ultrawide}) and topological protection \cite{du2020optimal}.~Furthermore, fractal-inspired designs of lattices has gained popularity and proven to exhibit interesting phenomena.~As a case in point, lattices with a Koch fractal design have demonstrated control over bandgaps by varying the number of fractal iterations, such that the frequency at which the first bandgap opens decreases as the iteration number increases~\cite{zhao2020elastic}.~Another study highlights the direct influence of fractal design on altering the elastic constant tensor, which in turn leads to different elastic response and generated bandgaps, where the latter is greatly affected by the fractal-cut symmetry of the unit cell~\cite{kunin2016static}.~Fibonacci-based structures have also been investigated, yielding interesting patterns in their eigenfrequencies/bandgaps, which have been correlated with the Fibonacci sequence~\cite{hou2004acoustic,bacigalupo2022design}.
+Finally, bioinspired designs (comprising nacre, spider webs, cochlea, moth wings, and fractal structural shapes) have recently garnered research interest, and numerous studies in this domain have been encapsulated in a review by Dal Poggetto~\cite{dal2023bioinspired}.

-Beyond advancements in structural design, the embodiment of smart materials in lattices has proven useful in enabling exceptional features, including (i) self-healing to improve their life span \cite{yu2019additive}, (ii) magnetoactive capabilities to control lattice spacing via remotely applied magnatic fields \cite{yu2018magnetoactive,lee2022magnetoactive}, (iii) remarkable stretchablility by means of elastomers \cite{jiang2016highly,zhang2022mechanics}, (iv) thermal tunability of bandgaps by leveraging temperature dependence of elastic moduli~\cite{nimmagadda2019thermally}, and (v) concurrent vibration suppression and energy harvesting via piezoelectric ceramics \cite{li2017design}.